pawelgalazka/tasksfile/README.md

     echo
     testapi

-Add `doc` property to your task to get additional description:
+Add `help` property to your task to get additional description:

 ```javascript
 import { run } from 'runjs'